Install a "DIY" Mini-Split Heat Pump / Air Conditioner

 I then snapped on the front sections of the cover and connected them with the small strap pieces.

 Next, it was time to set up the outdoor condenser unit.
-We decided to install it on a concrete pad on top of two concrete blocks just to raise it off the ground a bit in case of the occasional snow storm.
+We decided to install it on a concrete pad on top of two concrete blocks just to raise it off the ground a bit in case of the occasional snow storm, but a condenser pad would work as well.
 I then inserted the rubber pads and mounted it to the concrete blocks with a few Tapcon screws.

 I also went ahead and also attached the drain elbow to help direct any water off the concrete pad.